Waterless Cookware Use and Care

-Now that you’ve invested in a set of Health Craft™ cookware, it’s time to reap the many rewards of hassle-free cooking, delicious meals and improved health.
+Now that you have invested in a set of Health Craft™ cookware, it is time to reap the many rewards of hassle-free cooking, delicious meals, and improved health.
 I know through my years in the culinary and cookware business that nothing detracts more from a pleasurable cooking experience than not having the right equipment to work with.

 Because we understand your lifestyle needs, much care went into the selection of the recipes throughout this website.
 In addition to including the most nutritious entrees, Health Craft has made your variety of choice almost limitless.
 Choose from irresistible recipes, such as Turkey Stuffed Peppers, Eggplant Parmigiana or Meatloaf, and even Angel Food Cake and Marbled Brownies.

 Part of my role as a culinary consultant has been healthy meal development and determining the nutritional information for each recipe.
-Through this process, I’ve listed, tasted and visualized each meal personally.
-To prepare healthier meals each recipe went through a number of testing stages to reduce fat, sodium and calories.
-Each recipe was then retested for taste, quality and accurate preparation instructions.
+Through this process, I have listed, tasted, and visualized each meal personally.
+To prepare healthier meals each recipe went through a number of testing stages to reduce fat, sodium, and calories.
+Each recipe was then retested for taste, quality, and accurate preparation instructions.

 Chef Charles Knight

 Before using your cookware for the first time, wash each piece thoroughly in warm soapy water with a 1/2 cup of white distilled vinegar added.
 This initial washing is essential to ensure that all manufacturing oils and polishing compounds are removed before cooking food.
 After this initial washing, normal washing by hand or in a dishwasher is all that is necessary to clean your cookware.
 Occasional cleaning with a good stainless-steel cleaner is recommended.